banerjs/blog/notes.md

 # To start

 - Start from Windows: `docker-machine.exe env --shell powershell default | Invoke-Expression`
-- Start a new web container with the following command: `docker run -i -t -v /c/Users/Siddhartha/Documents/Code/blog/:/usr/src/ -w /usr/src/ -p 8000:8000 --rm node bash`
+- Start a new web container with the following command: `docker run --name blog -i -t -v /c/Users/Siddhartha/Documents/Code/blog/:/usr/src/ -w /usr/src/ -p 8000:8000 --rm node:4 bash`
+  - Note that problems with browserify and ejsify for auth0 means that we have to use node 4.x
 - Start a new postgres container `docker run --name blog-pg -d -v /tmp/blog/:/var/lib/postgresql/data -P -e POSTGRES_PASSWORD=a postgres`
   - Note the container uses the folder /tmp in the virtual machine as a data directory.
 This is not accessible from windows
   - Use `docker network inspect bridge` to figure out the IP address of the new container